 |Mon-Sun||9.30am-4.30pm||from ZAR 55/US$4|

-Discover the variety of local wines at Simonsig Estate
+Enjoy great wines at Simonsig Estate

 If you want to find a wine farm where you can taste the whole range of South African wines Simonsig Estate is the right place.
 Here you can find a wide range of wines from sparkling and sweet to Chennin Blanc and Pinotage.
 It is a beautiful place, hidden in the vineyards, with a nice restaurant and a lovely outside area for tasting.
 We really liked the Brut (though we’re not the biggest sparkling wine lovers).
 Their white wines are fruity and will go well with ice on a hot summer day.
 Chardonnay was our favorite here, the Chenin Blanc was very fruity, strong pineapple – tropical fruit aromas.
 You can add a cheese platter to your wine tasting.